purcellradio/VsWindowsLayoutMonitor/README.md

 - ApplicationSettings.XmlSettingsFilePath
   - Full path to Visual Studio's ApplicationPrivateSettings.xml.
   - Supports environment variables, e.g. %LOCALAPPDATA%/Microsoft/VisualStudio/17.0_459a930b/ApplicationPrivateSettings.xml.
-  - If the service runs under a different account, point this to that user’s file.
+  - If the service runs under a different account, point this to that userâ€™s file.
 - ApplicationSettings.Postmark
   - ServerToken: your Postmark server token.
   - SenderAddress: from-address the email will use.